-- CG 6.3.10 Ideally, the Blood Products feeder system will include some or all of the following fields:
+- CG 6.3.10 Ideally, the blood products feeder system will include some or all of the following fields:

+- the blood product code

+- the blood product description

+- · the date of service

-- the patient's unique identifier;
+- the patient's unique identifier

-- the patient unique episode identifier;
+- the patient's unique episode identifier

-- the Blood Product code;

-- the Blood Product description;

-- the Unit or Department the Blood Product was delivered to (e.g., Ward; Operating Theatre; Emergency Department; Non Admitted) and
+- the unit or department the blood product was delivered to (for example, ward; operating theatre; emergency department (ED); nonadmitted).

-- the date of service.

-- CG 6.3.11 Where health services do not have separate electronic patient level feeder systems that measure Blood Product consumption at the patient level, costing practitioners may have to use the ICD10-AM procedure codes available in the patient episodic dataset to identify Blood Product consumption.
+- CG 6.3.11 Where health services do not have separate electronic patient level feeder systems that measure blood product consumption at the patient

+level, costing practitioners may have to use the ICD-10-AM procedure codes available in the patient episodic dataset to identify blood product consumption.

-CG 6.3.12 Costing practitioners should perform quality assurance checks on the Blood Products feeder files prior to the costing process.
+CG 6.3.12 Costing practitioners should perform quality assurance checks on the blood products feeder files prior to the costing process.
 For example, checks should be made on the date of service, and data relevance to costing period).